Tips to become a Spanish instructor

-I have not taken a vacation in over a year and a half.
-I don’t have the money.
+I have not taken a vacation in over a year and a half because I don’t have the money.
 I need to be around in case there are hours available.

 What education and skills do you need to get hired and succeed in this field?

-You need attitude.
-Great interpersonal skills.
-Good manners and a lot of patience.
-You need to be disciplined and thorough.
-At least a Bachelor’s Degree or Associate.
+You need attitude, great interpersonal skills, good manners, and a lot of patience.
+You need to be disciplined and thorough and have a Bachelor or at least an Associate Degree.

 What would you tell a friend considering your line of work?

 Just Do It!
 It’s a lot of fun and you meet interesting people.